ComputeCanada/dhsi-coding-fundamentals-2018/CLI/CommandLineWalkThrough.md

 We are going to create a directory to hold the files that we will be working with.
 We are going to do this in the Desktop directory because it will be very easy to see the consequences of what you do here.

-	$ mkdir Software Carpentry
+	$ mkdir Carpentry

 Have them minimize their window and go and look at their desktop to see the new folders.
 Have them actually open the folder with their GUI so that they can watch what happens *and have multiple ways of interacting with the files*.
 This last part is important since there is more than one way to get things done.

 Point out that they can swap between windows with CMD-TAB (MAC) / ALT-TAB (WINDOWS / LINUX).

+Since we are doing command line now and python later we should create a command line folder.
+Let's move into the Carpentry directory, make a command line folder and then check that it exists:

+	$ cd Carpentry
+	$ mkdir Command Line
+	$ ls

 Wait...
 Folder_S_!?!
 What happened?

-The **ls** command will show that we have made a mistake: there are *two* directories---one called "Software" and the other called "Carpentry"---rather than one "Software Carpentry" directory.
+The **ls** command will show that we have made a mistake: there are *two* directories---one called "Command" and the other called "Line"---rather than one "Command Line" directory.
 This highlights two important things for the class to remember:

 1. The computer does what you tell it, not necessarily what you wanted.
 2. Spaces matter on the command line, they are punctuation.